hallofdreams/hallofdreams.github.io/_posts/2014-10-05-his-hair-grows-green-as-ours-grows-grey.md

 tags: [fiction, david]     # TAG names should always be lowercase
 ---

+<div style="display:none;">From /r/HFY, a sci-fi story and a GKC poem.
+Old is the elf, and wise, men say, / His hair grows green as ours grows grey / He mocks the stars with myriad hands / High as that swinging forest stands.</div>

 *This was originally written for /r/HFY, as the beginning of my quest to find a hypothetical scenario so absurd that it doesn't have an apropos GK Chesterton quote.*

 # His Hair Grows Green as Ours Grows Grey